 History of Montpelier Races

-Mrs. Scott and her brother, William duPont, Jr., were responsible for creating many of steeplechase and flat racing’s best known venues, including Delaware Park in Delaware, the Fair Hill Natural Resources Area, home to the National Steeplechase Association Headquarters and its race course in Maryland, the Camden Race Course, South Carolina, home of the Carolina Cup and the Colonial Cup Races and in 1929, she inaugurated the Montpelier Races.
+Mrs. Scott with the help of her brother, William duPont, Jr., transformed Montpelier into a first class Thoroughbred breeding and racing facility, building a state of the art steeplechase course and a flat training track.
+In 1929, Marion inaugurated the Montpelier Races and opened them to the public.
 As an owner, Mrs. Scott bred a series of winners from excellent Thoroughbred bloodlines.
-In 1932, her horse Trouble Maker won the Maryland Hunt Cup, regarded as America’s most challenging timber race, and in 1938, her horse Battleship, a son of Man O War, became the first American bred horse to win the British Grand National Steeplechase.
-Other winners campaigned under her French blue, old rose and silver colors were Mongo, Accra and Annapolis, another son of Man O War.
+In 1932, her horse Trouble Maker won the Maryland Hunt Cup, regarded as America’s most challenging timber race, and in 1938, her horse Battleship, a son of Man o’ War, became the first American bred and owned horse to win the British Grand National Steeplechase.
+Other winners campaigned under her French blue, old rose and silver colors were Mongo, Accra and Annapolis, another son of Man o’ War.